TerryV8/click-count/docs/replication.md

-# Kubernetes: Installation for resilience of the back-end and front-end
+# Kubernetes: Installation for the resilience of the back-end and front-end

 Here, we are going to create a Kubernetes cluster of 3 nodes running on Centos 7.
 The installation uses a tool called kubeadm which is part of Kubernetes.